 Joffrey Ballet’s “The Nutcracker”

-Even the biggest of Scrooges will have something to smile about at Chicago’s most popular holiday production, now in its third season.
+Even the biggest of Scrooges will have something to smile about at Chicago’s most popular holiday production, now in its fourth season.
 With the city itself as the backdrop, show-goers will revel in the most adorable, whimsical, and nostalgic performance of the season, complete with world-class dancing, intricate costumes, dazzling lights, and the familiar Tchaikovsky numbers you’ll be humming for the entire rest of your trip.
 You’d be remiss to miss out!
 Click here for tickets.

 You won’t find a shortage of museums in Chicago, with most presenting holiday exhibits that not only thrill, but educate during this busy time of year.
 The Museum of Chicago + Industry presents a “Christmas Around the World” that highlights cultural holiday traditions, while the Art Institute of Chicago channels their inner Nate Berkus with the tiniest of Holiday Thorne Rooms.
 Either way, consider these annual staples a necessary respite to Chicago’s notoriously bitter cold.
 You’re going to need it.